kautilyaa/TravelGenie/README.md

 - Thanks to all API providers: SerpAPI, Open-Meteo, OpenStreetMap

 ---

-## What's Next?

-**The power of MCP lies in its ability to orchestrate complex, multi-step workflows that would traditionally require multiple apps and manual coordination.**

-With TravelGenie, Claude becomes your intelligent travel agent, capable of handling sophisticated requests that span multiple domains and data sources.
-Whether you're planning a weekend getaway or a multi-city international tour, TravelGenie orchestrates everything seamlessly.

 **Ready to plan your next adventure?** Start with the Streamlit UI or integrate the Slack bot into your workspace!